Racketship01/CompleteJSCourse2022/readMe.md

   > Heap - is an unstructured memory pool which stores all the objects our application needed

   ![](./img/jsEnginr.png)

+  > Compilation - machine code is built and then it is executed in the CPU in the processor --execution happen after compilation ex. application that we using on our computer, it has been compiled before and executing way after compilation

+  > Interpretation - runs through source code and executes line by line (executed all at the same time) --still needs to be converted into MC but simply happens right before its executed and not ahead of time

   ![](./img/jsEnginr1.png)

   - Modern Just-In-Time Compilation of JS